A Reversible Dynamic Movement Primitive formulation: Abstract

 \section{Abstract}

-In this work, a novel Dynamic Movement Primitive (DMP) formulation is proposed which supports reversibility, i.e. backwards reproduction of a learned trajectory, while also sharing all favourable properties of classical DMP.
-Classical DMP have been extensively used for encoding and reproducing a desired motion pattern in several robotic applications.
+In this work, a novel Dynamic Movement Primitive (DMP) formulation is proposed which supports reversibility, i.e. backwards reproduction of a learned trajectory.
+Apart from sharing all favourable properties of the original DMP, decoupling the teaching of position and velocity profiles and bidirectional drivability along the encoded path are also supported.
+Original DMP have been extensively used for encoding and reproducing a desired motion pattern in several robotic applications.
 However, they lack reversibility, which is a useful and expedient property that can be leveraged in many scenarios.
-The proposed formulation is analyzed theoretically and is validated through simulations and experiments.
+The proposed formulation is analyzed theoretically and its practical usefulness is showcased in an assembly by insertion experimental scenario.